ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 selected-cipher-suite
 : The selected-cipher-suite parameter indicates the selected ciphersuite.
-If this parameter is not present, it is to be treated as if the TEEP Agent accepts any ciphersuites listed in the QueryRequest, and the TAM can select it.
+If this parameter is not present, it is to be treated as if the TEEP Agent accepts any ciphersuites listed in the QueryRequest, so the TAM can select one.
   Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 selected-version